 Ready to apply?
 An excellent tool is Interfolio, a dossier service to which you upload all your materials and from which you can then send them out as needed to meet your various deadlines.
 A particularly important feature of Interfolio is the fact that your recommenders also upload their recommendations once there, and you can send them out when you need them.
 It works better for all concerned.

-A word of advice: the fall is recommendation season, when your professors or other mentors are most likely being flooded with requests for recommendations.
+A word of advice on recommendations: Make sure to ask professor/mentors who know you deeply as student and writer or else they will not be able to write you a strong recommendation.
+A rule of thumb is to select a professor/mentor who has known you and your writing at least one year.
+The fall is recommendation season, when professors/mentors are likely being flooded with requests for recommendations.
 As much as they may like you and admire your writing, any recommender needs at least 30 days notice that you need a recommendation.
-Also, that request should come with a link to Interfolio, any pertinent information about the program(s) to which you’re applying, and a recent writing sample isn’t a bad idea, especially if it’s been several year since you were in that professor or mentor’s company.
+Also, that request should come with a link to Interfolio, any pertinent information about the program(s) to which you’re applying, and a recent writing sample isn’t a bad idea, especially if it’s been several years since you were in that professor or mentor’s company.